 There is a theory which seems plausible that, when Christianity became more dominant over the ancient paganist religion, churches were built over the old places of worship.
 Such churches were often designated to St Michael who cast Satan out of heaven or St Mary mother of our Lord.

 In Bungay the Mary line passes directly through St Mary’s Church whereas in Beccles the Michael line cuts through St Michael’s belltower.

-This is the path of the Mary line crossing through Bungay.
+The image above is the path of the Mary line crossing through Bungay.

 As you can see the Mary line comes in across the Waveney through the Castle Meadow across to the druid stone and exits through number 23 Trinity St. It goes on to a house in Ditchingham which was once a church before reaching the North Sea just North of Lowestoft.

 At a Bungay Festival a few years ago I offered to demonstrate dowsing for significant Ley lines across Bungay, I hope for about a dozen people to show an interest and come along for the walk.
 I asked them to start in the Castle Meadow and when I arrived there were 65 people waiting for me.
 I had to send my granddaughter back to warn my wife that there were more people than expected coming back for refreshments.*

 I started with a small demonstration of how dowsing works and what we could achieve.
 I identified that it was indeed the Mary line lying under the Castle Meadow and by criss-crossing over the route starting from the river Waveney I was able to demonstrate how the line crossed Bungay.